 But, drastically reducing the number of times I have submitted writing projects in low-stakes settings has made writing academic articles feel more high-stakes.

-Armed with this knowledge, I have now shifted how I structure my semesters, and have set non-negotiable deadlines with writing partners.
+Armed with this knowledge, I have now shifted how I structure my semesters, and have returned to non-negotiable, regular submission deadlines with writing partners.

 Why Submitting Earlier-Stage Writing Regularly Works for Me

 - It helps me maintain control of my prose.
 As a generative writer, I can easily produce lots of text.
 But I often struggle to maintain structural and argumentative control of my projects in early stages.
 Without built-in moments to share my writing with others, my projects tend to balloon out of control.
 I might have lots of words, but only a small fraction (sometimes as low as 15%!) actually serve my core argument.
 Submitting my writing regularly forces me to make tough choices about what actually matters and saves me time in the long run.